Is Paris Safe for Solo Female Travelers? Safety Guide 2025.

 I use a small purse and wear it ACROSS THE BODY.
 Keep your hand on it all the time.

 Why?
-It’s difficult for someone to grab it and run when it is across your body instead of on one shoulder…plus your hand is holding on to it.
+It’s difficult for someone to grab it and run when it is across your body.
+Plus your hand is holding on to it.
 ESPECIALLY IN THE METRO AND CROWDS!

-Or wear a money belt or pouch around your neck under clothing OR a backpack but make sure valuables are deep within and not easy to grab by unzipping.
+Or wear a money belt or pouch around your neck under clothing OR a backpack Make sure valuables are deep within and not easy to grab by unzipping.

 #3: Don’t look like an unaware tourist with money

-• Try to blend in with the locals; don’t flash cash; watch your purse when taking photos.
+- Try to blend in with locals; don’t flash cash; watch your purse when taking photos.

-• To blend in, maybe wear a scarf or dress a bit like a Parisian women: less bling and no sweatpants/yoga pants.
+- To blend in, maybe wear a scarf or dress a bit like a Parisian woman: less bling and no sweatpants/yoga pants.
 I’ve never been targeted by pickpockets or tourist scams.
 I am regularly spoken to in French, not English, so I think my blending in works 😉

 #4: Split up credit cards/cash

-• Pigalle (this is the red light district; sex workers, drug dealers, etc.) It is near the Moulin Rouge.
+- Pigalle (this is the red light district; sex workers, drug dealers, etc.) It is near the Moulin Rouge.
+I walked around at night with no problem except some men calling out to me.
+But be more aware.

-• Bois de Bologne (at night drug dealers, sex workers, maybe gangs)
+- Bois de Bologne (at night drug dealers, sex workers, maybe gangs).
+AVOID

 #6: Ask at your hotel or guesthouse!

-I usually ask at my hotel or my host if the neighborhood is safe to walk alone at night when I am in a new area or if I have not visited the area in a year or more.
+I ask at my hotel if the neighborhood is safe to walk alone at night when I am in a new area or if I have not visited the area in a year or more.

 #7: The Bracelet Scam – How to Avoid It!